pierrediedhiou/cybersecurity-journey/glossary.md

 - **RDP** — Remote Desktop Protocol, allows graphical remote access to Windows machines (Port 3389)
 - **Reconnaissance** — Information gathering phase before an attack
-- **Reverse Shell** — A connection from target back to attacker giving remote control
+- **Reverse Shell** — Shell sent from target back to attacker giving remote control
 - **Root** — The highest privilege user in Linux, like admin on Windows
 - **RPC** — Remote Procedure Call, allows programs to request services from other programs on a network